 A couple of years ago (before I fell down a couple of stairs and badly damaged my ankle, ouch.
-I'm still feeling the effects of that a year later), I used to walk a dog for an old couple (via the Cinnamon Trust, a great scheme that you can read more about here: cinnamon.org.uk ) and that was when I first switched onto podcasts.
+I'm still feeling the effects of that a year later), I used to walk a dog for an old couple (via the Cinnamon Trust, a great scheme that you can read more about here: cinnamon.org.uk ) and that was when I first began listening to podcasts.
 I started with Stephen Bartlett's Diary of a CEO; there's no denying he welcomes great quality podcast guests talking about a range of subjects and I was particularly fascinated by any episodes with a psychology aspect, delving into how our minds work.
 But then I began to seek out podcasts that talked about Pathological Demand Avoidance, along with any covering autism, ADHD, and neurodivergence as a whole.

 More AUDIO and VISUAL PDA information